-Cybersecurity Comparative Guide - - Japan
+Cybersecurity Comparative Guide

 1.4 Do any cyber statutes or regulations have extraterritorial reach?
 If so, how do they apply extraterritorially and what are the factors or criteria for such application?

-Cybersecurity: The Basic Act on Cybersecurity does not have extraterritorial reach.
+Cybersecurity.
+The BAC does not have extraterritorial reach.

-Data protection: If an operator processing personal information obtains personal information relating to the provision of goods or services to a person in Japan and processes that personal information in a foreign country, the main provisions of the Act on the Protection of Personal Information apply to the operator directly (Article 75 of the Act on the Protection of Personal Information,).
+Data protection.
+If a personal information handling operator processes, in a foreign country, personal information the data subjects of which are located in Japan and which relates to the provision of goods or services to a person located in Japan, the main provisions of the APPI apply to the operator directly (APPI, Article 171).

-Cybercrime: In general, if the effect of a crime occurs in Japan, criminal penalties can be applied, even where the crime is committed overseas.
-The Penal Code and the Act on the Prohibition on Unauthorised Computer Access apply to anyone who commits a crime which is governed by a treaty, even if the crime is committed outside the territory of Japan (Article 4-2 of the Penal Code and Article 14 of the Act on the Prohibition on Unauthorised Computer Access).
-Therefore, the Penal Code and the Act on the Prohibition on Unauthorised Computer Access apply if a server or a person in Japan suffers damage from cyberattacks from overseas.
-In addition, the Unfair Competition Prevention Act (Articles 21(6), (7) and (8)) and the Act on the Protection of Personal Information (Article 86) have extraterritorial reach.
+Cybercrime.
+In general, if the effect of a crime occurs in Japan, criminal penalties may be applied, even if the crime was committed overseas.
+The Penal Code and the UCAL apply to anyone who commits a crime which is governed by a treaty even if the crime is committed outside the territory of Japan (Penal Code, Article 4-2; and UCAL, Article 14).
+Therefore, the Penal Code and the UCAL apply if a server or a person in Japan suffers damage from cyber attacks initiated from overseas.
+In addition, the UCPA and the APPI have extraterritorial reach (UCPA, Article 21(6), (7) and (8); and APPI, Article 183).

 1.5 Do any bilateral or multilateral instruments related to cyber have effect in your jurisdiction?

-Data protection: Japan has recognised European Economic Area (EEA) member countries and the United Kingdom as foreign countries with systems for the protection of personal information that are deemed to be at the same level as Japan (Article 24 of the Act on the Protection of Personal Information); and the European Union and the United Kingdom have recognised that Japan ensures an adequate level of protection (see Article 45 of the EU General Data Protection Regulation (GDPR)).
-Hence, an international data transfer from Japan to EEA member countries or the United Kingdom is free from additional regulations under the Act on the Protection of Personal Information specific to data transfers to third parties outside Japan.
-Data transfers from EEA member countries and the United Kingdom are free from certain international data transfer regulations under the GDPR and each local law; however, a data importer that is subject to the Act on the Protection of Personal Information must follow supplementary rules stipulated by the Personal Information Protection Commission.
+Data protection.
+Japan has recognized EEA member countries and the UK as foreign countries with systems for the protection of personal information that are deemed to be at the same level as Japan (APPI, Article 28), and the EU and the UK have recognized that Japan ensures an adequate level of protection (See Article 45 of the EU General Data Protection Regulation).
+Hence, an international data transfer from Japan to EEA member countries and the UK is free from additional regulations under the APPI specific to data transfer to third parties outside Japan.
+Data transfer from EEA member countries and the UK is free from certain international data transfer regulations under the GDPR and each local law; however, a data importer subject to the APPI must follow supplementary rules stipulated by the Personal Information Protection Commission ('PPC').

-Cybercrime: Japan has signed the Convention on Cybercrime (2001 Budapest Convention).
-In 2011, it established domestic substantive and procedural laws under the convention; and it ratified the convention in 2012.
-In addition, Japan has signed a mutual legal assistance treaty with each of the United States, South Korea, China, Hong Kong, the European Union and Russia to collect and obtain evidence in those countries.
+Cybercrime.
+Japan is a signatory to the Convention on Cybercrime (2001 Budapest Convention).
+In 2011, Japan established substantive and procedural domestic laws under the convention.
+Japan ratified the convention in 2012.
+In addition, Japan has signed a Mutual Legal Assistance Treaty ('MLAT') with each of the United States, South Korea, China, Hong Kong, the EU, and Russia to collect and obtain evidence in those other countries.

 1.6 What are the criminal penalties for cybercrime (eg, hacking, theft of trade secrets)?

-Anyone who creates, provides or uses improper command records, such as a computer virus or malware, is subject to imprisonment for up to three years or a fine of up to JPY 500,000 (Article 168-2 of the Penal Code); and anyone who obtains or stores improper command records for the purpose of using such records is subject to imprisonment for up to two years or a fine of up to JPY 300,000 (Article 168-3 of the Penal Code).
+Any person who creates, provides, or uses Improper Command Records, such as a computer virus or a malware, is subject to imprisonment of up to 3 years or a fine of up to JPY 500,000 (Penal Code, Article 168-2), and any person who obtains or stores Improper Command Records for the purpose of using such records is subject to imprisonment of up to 2 years or a fine of up to JPY 300,000 (Id., Article 168-3).

-Hacking is considered unauthorised access under the Act on the Prohibition on Unauthorised Computer Access, which is punishable by imprisonment for up to three years or a fine of up to JPY 1 million.
-Article 7 of the Act on the Prohibition on Unauthorised Computer Access prohibits phishing, which is subject to imprisonment for up to one year or a fine of up to JPY 500,000 (Article 12 of the Act on the Prohibition on Unauthorised Computer Access).
+Hacking is considered to be unauthorized access under the UCAL and is punishable by imprisonment of up to 3 years or a fine of up to JPY 1,000,000.
+Article 7 of the UCAL prohibits phishing, which is subject to imprisonment of up to 1 year or a fine of up to JPY 500,000 (UCAL, Article 12).

-Anyone who illegally acquires, uses or discloses trade secrets is subject to imprisonment for up to 10 years or a fine of up to JPY 20 million, and a corporation whose employee commits the crime in the course of performing his duties as an employee is also subject to a fine of up to JPY 500 million (Articles 21(1) and 22(1) of the Unfair Competition Prevention Act).
+Any person who illegally acquires, uses, or discloses trade secrets is subject to imprisonment of up to 10 years or a fine of up to JPY 20,000,000, and a corporation whose employee commits the crime in the course of performing his duties as an employee is also subject to a fine of up to JPY 500,000,000 (UCPA, Articles 21(1) and 22(1)).

-Anyone who illegally uses or discloses a personal information database is subject to imprisonment for up to one year or a fine of up to JPY 500,000, and a corporation whose employee commits the crime in the course of performing his or her duties as an employee is also subject to a fine of up to JPY 500,000.
-However, under the newest amendments to the Act on the Protection of Personal Information ("APPI"), which were promulgated on June 12, 2020 (the amended Act on the Protection of Personal Information), the fine will be increased to up to JPY 100 million.
-(Please note that most of the amendments to the APPI will take effect by June 12, 2022; however, the amendments regarding penalties will take effect on December 12, 2020.)
+Any person who illegally uses or discloses a personal information database is subject to imprisonment of up to 1 year or a fine of up to JPY 500,000, and a corporation whose employee commits the crime in the course of performing his duties as an employee is also subject to a fine of up to JPY 100,000,000.

 2 Enforcement